 Work boots are generally constructed out of leather and sometimes contain some synthetic material.
 If you ever get non-waterproofed leather boots wet, you may know that they can quickly be ruined.
 Not only does water turn the leather into a stiff, cracked, shrunken or stretched version of it’s former self, but they will also begin to fall apart and eventually become useless.

-What Determines the Type of Waterproof Boot you Choose?
+What Type of Waterproof Boot do you Choose?